-For example, if oddsmakers see a huge amount of traffic come in on a game where the total is set at 9 with odds of -110, instead of raising the total to 9.5, they will raise the juice to -120.
+For example, if oddsmakers see a huge amount of money come in on a game where the total is set at 9 with odds of -110, instead of raising the total to 9.5, they will raise the juice to -120.
 It’s rare to see a total with odds higher than -130.
-If enough action continues to come in on either the over or the under at -130, this is where you will see the oddsmakers raise the total by a .5-point.
+If enough action continues to come in on either the over or the under at -130, this is where you will see the oddsmakers raise the total by a 0.5-run.

 To get an idea of which way a line might move, just look at the juice for both the over and the under.
 Whichever side has you paying the higher amount of juice is a good indication of where the majority of the bets are coming in.
-In the above example, where the total was set at 8.5, if you see the over has juice of -120 and the under has juice of -105, you should lock in your bet if you like the over and wait to see if it goes up to 9 if you like the under.
+In the above example, where the total was set at 8.5, if you see the over has juice of -120 and the under has juice of +100, you should lock in your bet if you like the over and wait to see if it goes up to 9 if you like the under.